deepaksharma1992/Power-BI-Used-Textile-Analysis/README.md

 ## 📬 Contact
-For questions, reach out at [deepak.sharma.it.1992@gmail.com] or [LinkedIn profile link](https://www.linkedin.com/in/deepak-sharma-58786aa0/).
+For questions, reach out at [deepak.sharma.it.1992@gmail.com] or [LinkedIna](https://www.linkedin.com/in/deepak-sharma-58786aa0/).

 Let me know if you’d like help with customizing image captions, writing technical notes on RCA formulas in DAX.